Safeguarding Adults At-risk: Advocating for Their Protection

 The goal is raising awareness so that all of us can contribute to a culture of vigilance and ensure every adult can live with dignity.

-With the rise in abuse, harm, and neglect of vulnerable adults, the need for safeguarding is critical in order to reduce these figures.
+With the rise in abuse, harm, and neglect of adults at risk, the need for safeguarding is critical in order to reduce these figures.

 The ultimate goal is enabling adults to live free from harm and fear.
 This requires a coordinated societal approach to identifying and addressing risks proactively.